 WanderingScribe

 Feb, 2006.
-For the past five months I have been living alone in a car at the edge of the woods — jobless and homeless and totally unable to find a way out.
-I can't sing, I can't dance, I can't scream loudly enough, alI I can do is write.
+For the past five months I have been living in a car at the edge of woods — jobless and homeless and totally unable to find a way out.
+I can't sing, I can't dance, I can't scream loudly enough, but I can read and write.
 So here I am laying down tracks...hopefully the start of an online paper trail out of here.
-(Update: my blog was 'discovered' and I eventually got a publishing deal and made it out of my car to write a book about it...
-Miracles do happen.)
+(Update: Miracles happen....if you are reading my story I am part of your proof.)

 Wednesday, April 29, 2009